Reporting compliance

 Reports must be lodged during the two-month lodgement period (or within an approved extension period).

-CEO approval & sign-off
+CEO approval and sign-off

-• Public Report - Questionnaire - this document displays your responses and answers from the Questionnaire.
+• Public Report Questionnaire: this document displays your responses and answers from the Questionnaire.

 Gender Equality Standards requirement